LucianaMarques/adventCalendar/README.md

 ## How this works

-From now until Christmas (December 25th), you can see in every block a gift, a message or something else done and put together here with love and care.
+There is a block for each day from now until Christmas (December 25th).

+Iin every block there is a gift, a message or something else done and put together here with love and care.
+Open up one block every day to see the surprise I selected.

+## Why?

 This is to show you how grateful I am for being together with you and to bring you joy in this time to celebrate life and all good.

-I hope you enjoy this.
+Consider it as a Christmas gift.
+I hope you enjoy it.

-Lu